 Rev. Dr. Uriesou Brito serves as the Senior Pastor of Providence Church.
-He has been at Providence since 2009.
+He has been at Providence Church in Pensacola, Fl, since 2009.

-Dr. Uri Brito is the editor of The Church-Friendly Family, author of The Trinitarian Father, and co-author of commentaries on Ruth and Jonah published by Athanasius Press.
-He is the founder of Kuyperian Commentary, an online resource for essays with over 20 contributors.
+Dr. Uri Brito is the editor of The Church-Friendly Family, author of The Trinitarian Father, co-author of An Introduction to Holy Incense, and co-author of commentaries on Ruth and Jonah published by Athanasius Press.
+He contributed an essay to The Failed Church, edited by P. Andrew Sandlin.
+He writes for various magazines and online websites.
+He is the founder of Kuyperian Commentary, an online resource for essays and podcasts with over 20 contributors.
+He is the host of the Perspectivalist Podcast.

 He serves as a board member of the Theopolis Institute and is the Senior Fellow for Pastoral Theology for the Center of Cultural Leadership.